lafourchette/L10nBundle/README.md

 -------------

     l10n:
-        default_localization: 1 # The default IdLocalization, used when no excplicit Localization is asked
+        localization_fallback: fr # The default IdLocalization, used when no excplicit Localization is asked
-        default_locale: fr_FR # The default locale, to manage I10N values
+        locale_fallback: fr_FR # The default locale, to manage I10N values
         export_dir: path to the export directory
         manager: l10n_bundle.manager.l10n_yaml # The service's name of the manager you want to use